rehierl/node-tree-outliner/3-basic-design/5-1-sxs-relation.md

 That is, because node `s1` has two parent nodes (i.e. `s2` and `s7`).

 Note that the semantics of a relation reflects the relation's orientation (i.e. superordinate-to-subordinate or vice versa).
-That is, the orientations of the above relation `R` and the relation of a node tree `T` are not consistent with each other.
+That is, the orientation of the above relation `R` and that of a node tree `T` are not consistent with each other.
 That is, `sem(R)` is not consistent with the semantics of a node tree's relation (i.e. `sem(T) := "parent-of"`).
 However, `sem(R)` matches the antonym semantics of a tree `sem(T') := "child-of"`.

+Hence, a relation `R'` can be defined which represents the inversion of relation `R` (i.e. inverted edges *and* inverted/antonym semantics):

 * `R' := (S,G')`, and `G' := { (s0,s1), (s1,s2), (s1,s7) }`
 * `sem(R') := "parent-sequence-of"` or `"parent-section-of"`

 Note that nodes `s2` and `s7` now have the same parent node `s1`.
+These nodes therefore are siblings to each other.

 Note that `R'` does define a tree of nodes/sections.
 Because of that, sections `s2` and `s7` can now be referred to as "sibling sections".
-Moreover, all terms (ancestor, descendant, etc.) that are defined for a tree of nodes also apply to a tree of sections.
+Moreover, all terms (ancestor, descendant, etc.) that are defined for a node tree also apply to a tree of sections.

 Note that sibling sections are said to be unrelated with each other, which is consistent with the relation of a node tree.
-That is, because there is no edge (i.e. an explicit relationship) that connects two siblings with each other.
+That is, because there is no edge (i.e. an explicit relationship) that connects two siblings with one another.
 Under the relation of a tree, and although they share the same parent node (i.e. an implicit relationship), siblings are said to be unrelated with each other.